ibdgc/idhub/docs/curators/audit-resolution-tables.md

 ## Helpful Views for Data Curation

 Views are essentially saved, pre-built queries that present the information from the audit tables in a more focused and user-friendly way.
-As a curator, you will likely interact with these views more often than the raw tables.

 ### `v_subjects_requiring_review`